 At Carnegie Library of Pittsburgh, these special books are known as Readers.
 Many of these books have numbered levels on the spine or cover to help children and parents find the right book for their reading level.
 Unfortunately, not every publisher uses the same numbering system, so the levels aren’t as helpful as they could be.

 The best method of deciding if a book is just right for your beginning reader is to open the book and look at the pages.
-Most beginning levels will have a single sentence, or maybe only a few words, on each page.
+Most beginning level readers will have a single sentence, or maybe just a few words, on each page.
 The text is relatively large and there are pictures on every page.

 As your child progresses, continue to pay attention to the number of words on the page.
 You can also check to see if they are words that your child knows.
 There should be no more than two or three unfamiliar words per page to ensure that your child doesn’t get frustrated.

 For some children who are just learning to read even the simplest Reader may be overwhelming.
 One way of helping children engage and feel successful in their initial reading experiences is to keep the reading experience fun.